BradKing17/nemo-game/README.md

 \
 Initialising the Game Class
 ------
 Before the game can run we need to perform initialisation of the game.
 The first stage is to initialise the low-level graphics API.
 This is simple enough to do.
-Head on over to the PairsGame.cpp file you created.
+Head on over to the NemoGame.cpp file you created.

-Inside the "PairGames::Init" function add the following if statement
+Inside the "NemoGame::Init" function add the following if statement

 ~~~C++
 // initialises the graphics API, check to make sure it was a success